sophienaustdal/MIST4610GroupProject2/README.md

 ## Dataset Manipulations:

-We only had one permanent filter on our data, which was the Report Received Date.
+We used one permanent filter on our data, which was the Report Received Date.
 We only used data that was reported between 2000 and 2025.
-This decision was made to increase the relevance it had to our questions and just to manage the sheer size of the data we had.
+This decision was made to increase the relevance it had to our questions and to manage the sheer size of the data we had.
 We also created a calculated field called "Recall Count."
-This was just a COUNT function of the Nhtsa Id since each recall had its own unique Id associated with it.
-We only actually used a small percentage of the rows in the dataset to create our questions.
+This was a COUNT function of the Nhtsa Id since each recall had its own unique ID associated with it.
+We only used a small percentage of the rows in the dataset to create our questions.
 The rows we used included: Report Received Date, Nhtsa id, Manufacturer, Recall Type, Component, and Potentially Affected.

 ## Tableau Packaged Workbook: